The Galleria, Hatfield

-The Galleria is a designer outlet centre in Hatfield, Hertfordshire, in South-east England.
+The Galleria is a designer outlet centre in Hatfield, Hertfordshire in South-East England.

 History

-The Galleria was constructed in the 1991 as part of a plan to increase retail space in Hatfield.
+The Galleria was constructed in 1991 as part of a plan to increase retail space in Hatfield.
 The A1(M), a bypass of the old Great North Road from London, was built as a cut-and-cover tunnel with The Galleria on top, while also intentionally making an all-glass building to celebrate the aeronautic history of Hatfield.

 It was a project of Gerald Carroll's Carroll Group and was budgeted at £50 million but cost £90 million by the time it was finished, 18 months late.
 Carroll refinanced the project and injected £30 million.
 It opened in 1991, but banker Samuel Montagu placed the scheme in receivership in 1992.
 Afterwards, records were found showing the purchase of bugging equipment and the employment of private detectives to watch the bankers involved.

 The centre was converted to an outlet-led centre in 1996.
 Land Securities acquired the centre from Galleria Jersey Ltd in 2005 and took full control of the asset management of the centre in September 2006.